Walter Cawthorn: Director Joint Intelligence Bureau (1952—1954)

-Director of the ASIS
+Director of the ASIS (1960—1968)

-Cawthorn was nominated as the head of the Australian Secret Intelligence Service by Richard G. Casey.
+Cawthorn was nominated as the head of the Australian Secret Intelligence Service (ASIS) by Richard G. Casey.
 He succeeded Ralph Harry and took over the position in September 1960.

 Bruce Davies and Gary McKay, in Vietnam: The Complete Story of the Australian War, note that "the Australians did operate successfully within several CIA programs, such as the People’s Action Teams (PAT).
 It was this program that drew the attention of an anonymous Australian major general, described as ‘impressive and intelligent’ by Peer de Silva, the CIA Station Chief, during their meeting in mid-1964.
 He arranged for some Australians from the AATTV to be attached to it.
 The major general was likely Sir Walter Cawthorn, the head of ASIS."

 Cawthorn developed a strong interest in Indonesian affairs and expanded the Jakarta office, making it the largest ASIS station.
 It has also been suggested that this expansion contributed significantly to the atmosphere leading to the 1966 overthrow of President Sukarno with the help of the CIA.

 The Tribune praised Cawthorn in 1980 as an "intrepid founder" for establishing ASIS, though this is inaccurate.
 Thomas Millar refutes the claim, noting that Cawthorn was actually the third head of ASIS.